-If you do a picture search for 1920s dresses online, Pinterest, or in museum collections you get an overwhelming selection of fancy party dresses.
-What you don’t see are functional dresses worn by all woman at some point in their day.
-The simple 1920s house dress or “any time of day” dress was a colorful light weight pull over frock with a single belt and minimal trim.
-Extremely loose and comfortable, it was ideal for the labors of house work or paid work in the service and manufacturing industries.
+If you do a picture search for 1920s dresses online, on Pinterest, or in museum collections, you get an overwhelming selection of fancy party dresses.
+What you don’t see are functional dresses worn by all women at some point in their day.
+The simple 1920s house dress or “any time of day” dress was a colorful lightweight pullover frock with a single belt and minimal trim.
+Extremely loose and comfortable, it was ideal for the labors of housework or paid work in the service and manufacturing industries.

-It was a dress so easy to make women often sewed their own.
+It was a dress so easy to make, women often sewed their own.
 Too poor for fabric?
 Many women would up-cycle cloth flour sacks into dresses and aprons.
-This is a tradition that continue into the 1940s when war time encourage women to “make do and mend” with what they had on hand.
+This is a tradition that continued into the 1940s, when wartime frugality encouraged women to “make do and mend” with what they had on hand.

-collars and pockets (if the dress even had any) were over-sized.
-Large round “peter pan” collars, wide and long shawl and tuxedo collars, and men’s suit style notch lapel collars were all scene on day dresses.
-As the decade progresses the size of collars and pockets reduced to a more feminine and tailored look.
+The trimming on day dresses was a lot of what we might think of as craft trim today.
+White piping, colorful rick rack, and contrast binding finished sleeves, collars, pockets, and belts.
+Both dress collars and pockets (if the dress even had any) were over-sized.
+Large round “peter pan” collars, wide and long shawl and tuxedo collars, and men’s suit style notch lapel collars were all seen on day dresses.
+As the decade progressed, the size of collars and pockets reduced to a more feminine and tailored look.

-Wide dress sashes also gradually were replaced by thin narrow self fabric belts.
-The sash band started high in the early 20’s and moved lower and lower into the mid and late 20’s.
+Wide dress sashes were also gradually replaced by thin narrow self-fabric belts.
+The sash band started high in the early ’20s and moved lower and lower into the mid and late ’20s.

-Late 1920’s Day Dresses
+Mid to Late 1920s House and Day Dresses

 By 1927, the progression away from loose and comfortable and into straight and tailored was in place.
 The movement also reflected a shift away from women as only homemakers to women who worked, played, and volunteered outside of the home.
 Household chores were becoming easier thanks to modern appliances.
 Women spent less time at home and more time out in public.
 The clothing had to change to match the times.
-Now the simple house frock was still colorful but classier, more fitted, more refined with narrowed belts, smaller collars, larger prints, solid colors, and more complicated designs.
+Now, the simple house frock was still colorful but classier, more fitted, more refined with narrowed belts, smaller collars, larger prints, solid colors, and more complicated designs.
 The look was one where a dress could be worn all day long regardless of where you were.

 The House Apron

 A cooking apron was almost the length of the dress or a little shorter.
 It usually did not have pockets and sometimes not even arm straps.
 The “pin on” apron pinned on to whatever dress she was wearing.
-Its job was to protect against food splatter and act as towel to dry off wet hands.
+Its job was to protect against food splatter and act as a towel to dry off wet hands.

 Some kitchen aprons came with matching kitchen caps.
 It was common for servants to wear caps as part of their wardrobe.
 Each house had its own signature uniform and cap based on job and status.
-They could look like traditional mop caps, a head scarf, or crescent shape small hat.
+They could look like traditional mop caps, a headscarf, or crescent shape small hat.
 Some were wide headbands tied to keep hair back but not entirely covered.